Abubakar101/Tweeder_App/readme.md

         * The `git add and commit and push`
         * Voila, you can see this repo on your own github account online
 * All the teammates should clone YOUR newly created repo
-* Finally, just like yesterday, Create a separate branch for each feature
+* Finally, Create a separate branch for each feature
 * Push to the feature branch
 * Create a Pull request and assign each memeber of the team to approve it
 * After the request has been approved by everyone, merge it!